Social Studies Message Format

 The most common mistake is to only have only a sub-message only.
 In other words, the student only managed to understand the surface message of the source.

 Let us look at the example question.
 The student might answer that the author is saying the trains are crowded or the passengers are rude.
 This is only a surface interpretation as these are just synonyms of “squeezy” and “no courtesy” in the sources.
 Thus, no real inference is being made.

 To put it another way: if you find that your “inference” is just a rephrase of the source, you are not doing any inferencing.

 How can you ensure you get the main message?
 One of the strategies is to use the Issue of the case study.
 In this case, the Issue was “Is the Singapore public transport system effective?”
 Thus, the inference that the transport system has problems answers the issue of the case study.

-Another way is to imagine yourself from the point of view as the author.
+Another way is to imagine yourself from the point of view of the author.
 What sort of message would you want to send?
 Would you only complain about the crowdedness only?
 It seems the author was frustrated and hence, must be complaining about the whole system.

 Finally, you can also imagine what the author wants to achieve.
 The author clearly wants the system to improve.
-Thus, he is likely to be complaining more than just how passengers have no courtesy.
+Thus, he is likely to be complaining about more than just how passengers have no courtesy.

 Even though the Social Studies Message format is considered the easiest to answer, many students still stumble.

 To make it more difficult, the case study given could be unfamiliar to you, or the source is a particularly difficult source to understand.

 Thus, you need to follow the Five Step Method to Ace Social Studies SBQs to ensure that you understand the background and the sources.
 Finally, you need to practise many different questions so that you become familiar with them.